rankutah/blog/sites/rank-utah/content/terms.md

 ## 11. Termination

-I may suspend or terminate your access to the Services at any time for any reason, including for violation of these Terms.
-Upon termination, your right to use the Services will cease immediately.
+Access to the Services may be suspended or terminated if there is a material breach of these Terms, if required by law, or to protect the security and integrity of the Services.
+Upon termination, the right to use the Services ceases immediately.